BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-pythonconditionals.md

       title: Conditionals for Selective Execution with <code>if</code> Statements
       questions:
         - Try running the above program for different ages (say, 18, 34, 35, and 36).
+        - "What is the purpose of the indented text below the <code>if</code> line?
+What would happen if you removed that indentation, or added another print statement below that was not indented?"
     - model: |
         <script type="syntaxhighlighter" class="brush: python"><![CDATA[
         age = 38